 Analysis of optimization model results and other operational and contractual constraints allows Cascade to make more informed resource decisions.
 The IRP optimization model output and Monte Carlo simulation analysis provide the quantifiable output from numerous model inputs.
 The model does not prescribe the ultimate resource portfolio.
-It can only calculate the least cost set of resources given their specific pricing and quantifiable constraint characteristics.
-However, many other resource combinations may be available over the planning horizon.
+It can only calculate the least cost set of resources given their specific pricing and quantifiable over the planning horizon.
 Therefore, Cascade must include subjective risk judgments about unquantifiable and intangible issues related to resource selections.
 These include future flexibility, supplier deliverability risk, pipeline(s) risk, financial risk to the utility and its customers, operational constraints, regulatory risk, etc. The risk judgments are combined with the quantitative IRP analyses to form the actual resource decisions.